Circulation of euro banknotes

 The flow of money

 Banknotes follow a specific path through the economy.
 Commercial banks order them from central banks and then issue them via cash dispensers.
 People spend them in shops, markets and other places and the banknotes are in turn deposited by retailers and others at their banks.
-The banks then send them back to their respective central bank, which checks them for authenticity and fitness for circulation.
+The banks and other cash handlers then either send them back to their respective central bank, or recirculate the banknotes after having checked them for authenticity and fitness for circulation.

 The organisation of the cash supply chain varies from country to country and depends on, e.g.

-- the structure of the local central bank, including its branch network,
+- the structure of the central bank, including its branch network,

 - the banks and their branch networks,